-There is a lot of focus on birth prep – and rightly so – but it can also be useful to prepare for baby: to think about what you might need, what your baby might need, what to expect and how to prepare your home for your baby.
+Baby preparation is as important as birth preparation – to think about what you and your new baby might need, what to expect and how to prepare your home.

 - Clothing – sleepsuits, body suits, socks and a hat

 - nappies, cotton wool, cleaning cloths, wipes (depending on how you are planning to do it)